-This is a concept for an aerial gondola lift that crosses the Ohio River from the Banks in downtown Cincinnati to Covington, Kentucky, in alignment with Race Street and Madison Avenue.
+This is a concept for an aerial gondola lift system that crosses the Ohio River from the Banks in downtown Cincinnati to Covington and Newport, Kentucky.

-As far as the value of a gondola at this location to our region’s transportation system goes, there are much greater gains that we can realize elsewhere at less expense, for example simply by investing in and improving the bus system.
-However, there is some potential for the transit value of a gondola in this location.
-The Madison Avenue terminus would only be a block away from the main transit center of TANK, the Transit Authority of Northern Kentucky.
-Since gondola cabins continuously circulate, a gondola be could a quick no-wait connection for TANK bus riders to get across the river.
-Also, there is potential for the nearby Northern Kentucky Convention Center to expand with the redevelopment of Covington’s IRS office site.
+There is potential for the nearby Northern Kentucky Convention Center to expand with the redevelopment of Covington’s IRS office site.
 Perhaps, if the organizations in charge of the Cincinnati Convention Center could partner and begin strategic planning with those in charge of the Northern Kentucky Convention Center, an entire tourism ecosystem corridor could be built up in between the two.
-This could lead to additional hotels and entertainment options coming to the Banks in Cincinnati and a redeveloped IRS site in Covington.
-A gondola could be a centerpiece and a critical link for such a corridor.
+This could lead to additional hotels and entertainment options coming.
+A gondola lift could be a centerpiece and a critical link for such a corridor.

 For those wondering what a gondola lift is and what it could look like, this feasibility study for a proposed gondola system across the Potomac River in Washington, D.C., provides pictures, technical details, and even cost estimates for construction and operations.
-The Cincinnati-Covington proposal I have put forth here, however, is less complex and covers a shorter, straighter distance (about 1,900 ft.) compared to the D.C. proposal (about 3,000 ft.), so the costs may be substantially less than what is estimated in the D.C. study ($80-$90 million.)
+The Cincinnati-Covington and Cincinnati-Newport proposed routes I have put forth here are about about 3,300 ft. in length each.
+The D.C. proposal was for a single length of about 3,600 ft. and estimated to cost $80-$90 million in 2016.